-Sexual assault is one of the most traumatic experiences one can face.
-In Northeast Louisiana, help is available through SART - Ouachita — Sexual Assault Resource Team — a partnership of agencies who provide information and help for those who have been sexually assaulted.
+Sexual assault is a traumatic event for individuals of any age and every survivor has the right to a trauma-informed response to their experience.
+Survivors deserve to know their rights and have support as they make decisions about reporting and care.
+In Northeast Louisiana, help is available through the Sexual Assault Response Team (SART).
+SART is a partnership of agencies who provide information and help for those who have been sexually assaulted.

 For information and help by phone:

 Call our 24-hour help line at (318) 323-1505 or 1-888-411-1333.

 503 McMillan Road

 Ochsner LSU Health – Monroe Medical Center Emergency Room

 Also, any Sexual Assault Response Team (SART) member can provide you with help or information about sexual assault.